mindreframer/golang-devops-stuff/protocol/PROTOCOL.md

 An implementation MAY impose reasonable limits on the length of message fields to aid robustness in the face of corruption or broken implementations.
-These limits, if imposed, SHOULD not be more restrictive than the following:
+These limits, if imposed, SHOULD NOT be more restrictive than the following:

 ### Index and Index Update Messages

  - Repository: 64 bytes
- - Number of Files: 1.000.000
+ - Number of Files: 10.000.000
  - Name: 1024 bytes
- - Number of Blocks: 100.000
+ - Number of Blocks: 1.000.000
  - Hash: 64 bytes

 ### Request Messages